Updated

 • Set up monitoring from multiple global locations to detect regional issues

-• Configure alerts based on user impact, not just server metrics
+• Configure alerts based on user impact rather than server metrics alone

 Challenge 2: Communication and coordination delays